 – lion with the closed book, sometimes with the paw or the sword above, represented the delegated supremacy and the public judiciaries.
 It was often associated to a period of war.
 In the border countries it indicated that the city was exempted by the payment of the taxes for war merits or in exchange for fidelity; an example is given by the lion of Valstagna

 – the open book together with the grasped sword were also considered symbols of the public justice

-The most famous and well-known representation remains that of the lion “in profile” with the open book and the famous sentence in Latin “Pax Tibi Marce, Evangelista meus”.
+The most famous and well-known representation remains that of the lion “in profile” with the open book and the famous sentence in Latin “Pax Tibi Marce, Evangelista meus” which is also the most classic and famous.
+Here the article.
 With these features we have created a personalized monumental work and we tell you the most relevant phases in the case-history.